cloudhubs/microservice-tests/eShop_Use_Cases.md

 ## Possible Use Cases for eShopOnContainers

+### Reminder: Test on both localhost:5100 and localhost:5104

 ### [ ] Login
  - [ ] Valid Credentials
  - [ ] Invalid Credentials